whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-01-Glossybox-Limited-Edition-Holiday-2015-Box-Review.md

 <img src="/images/GlossyboxHoliday2015TrustFundBeautyChampagneSocialite2.jpg" border="0" style="border:none;max-width:100%;" alt="Trust Fund Beauty Nail Polish in Champagne Socialite" />
 </a></center>

-<p>I already have quite a few colors from them, but not this one, so I'm thankful for that.
-This light rose gold color will go great for the holidays.</p>
+<p>I already have quite a few colors from them, but not this Champagne Socialite one, so I'm thankful for that.
+It's a light rose gold color that will go great for the holidays.</p>

 <br>